 Tonight I took our youngest to a movie that went through the dinner hour, so I needed a meal that I could make ahead for the rest of the family to eat while we were gone.
 Plus I already had some leftover taco meat in the freezer and some beef broth, so this easy homemade Spanish rice came together fast for a main dish.

-Another time we had chicken tacos for dinner, and normally that’s all we would have (I don't usually make side dishes with all of our meals like my Mom did), but since my sister and niece were eating with us, I wanted something to go with it and this easy homemade Spanish rice was the perfect side dish (I don't add the meat when it's a side dish, obviously).
+Another time we had chicken tacos for dinner, and normally that’s all we would have–I don't usually make side dishes with all of our meals like my Mom did, especially if the main dish already has vegetables in it!
+But since my sister and niece were eating with us, I wanted something to go with it and this easy homemade Spanish rice was the perfect side dish.
+(I don't add the meat when it's a side dish, obviously.)

 I love how versatile this recipe is!